 The ever-changing world of mental disorders, psychological imbalances, and general medical discoveries can be confusing and sometimes frustrating.
 You might hear that getting an animal to help you cope with anxiety is hugely beneficial, or you might hear that it’s not necessary.

 The truth is, getting an emotional support animal has become a tricky subject.
 For one, it really can help those who actually need it.
-For another, lots of people are trying to get their animals registered as ESAs simply because they’d like to travel with it on planes, or because they’d prefer not to pay the extra $500 fee for having a pet at their new apartment complex.
+For another, lots of people are trying to get their animals registered as ESAs simply because they’d prefer not to pay the extra $500 fee for having a pet at their new apartment complex.

 Whatever your reasons may be, US Service Animals can get you started on the right path immediately and make sure to support you through the process.
 You can do everything from the comfort of your home.